MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 WDF_OBJECT_ATTRIBUTES_INIT(&attrib);
 attrib.ParentObject = GetObjectHandle();

-// In this example, even though the driver selects to create a sequential queue,
+// In this example, even though the driver creates a sequential queue,
 // UcmUcsiCx guarantees that will not send another request
 // until the previous one has been completed.